 2. Keeping your board in direct sunlight

 Never keep your paddle board (hard or inflatable) in the direct sunlight on land for an extended period of time.
-The heat could delaminate your hard paddle board and could potentially damage the seams of your inflatable paddle board.
+The heat could delaminate your hard paddle board and could potentially damage the seams of your inflatable SUP.
 In addition, the sun can fade the color on your paddle board.
-Learn about all the places you should never store your paddle board.

 3. Paddling at an angle